Charming Two Bedroom Residence in a Convenient Harrow Location

 -Calculate your monthly net income.

--Multiply by 0.65–0.70 to find your housing budget.
+-Multiply by a percentage to find your housing budget.

 -Estimate all living costs, not just rent.
 If the numbers work, you’re set.
 If not, reconsider the property.